serdeliverance/crypto-wallet/README.md

 # crypto-wallet

 A demo crypto wallet app using with teaching purposes.
 This app allows clients to manage their crypto currency portfolio.
-It uses [Coinmarketcap API](https://coinmarketcap.com/api/) for getting the updated cryptocurrencies quotation.
+It uses [Coinapi API](https://www.coinapi.io/) for getting the updated cryptocurrencies quotation.

 It provides the following functionalities: